Healthdirect Free Australian health advice you can count on.

 Cat bites

-Cat bites generally occur on the upper limbs (arms and hands) but children may also be bitten on the face and neck.
+Cat bites generally happen on your arms and hands.
+Children may also be bitten on their face and neck.

 Bat bites